RasmusHaugaard/emp-ass-6/README.md

 # rtcs

-Run to complete scheduler with lcd, keyboard and uart driver.
+Run To Complete Scheduler (rtcs) with lcd, keyboard and uart driver for the TM4C123GXL Tiva LaunchPad.

 This project is based on work done by the professors, Morten Hansen and Karsten Holm Andersen at SDU.
 Their original work can be found as the initial commit.

 ### Purpose
-The purpose is to make the run to complete scheduler (rtcs) more generic and show it in context.
+The purpose is to improve the provided rtcs and its drivers.
+See list of changes below.
-The superloop is now always running.
-All tasks control their own timing and does not depend on being called with a certain interval.
-The system clk and systick reload value can now easily be changed without affecting driver- and application implementions.
-Tasks, Queues, Semaphores and Files are all initialized dynamically in main.c which makes it easier to see what is happening.

 Suggestions are welcome!
 Send a pull-requst!

 ### How to make it run